Spring Garden Revival

 Local Factors to Consider for Lawn Renovation in Belmont

-• Soil type and drainage, which can vary between neighborhoods
+• Soil composition and drainage, which can vary between neighborhoods

-• Typical precipitation patterns and risk of summer drought
+• Average precipitation and risk of summer drought

 • Terrain and slope, impacting water runoff and soil erosion